myersg86/do-letsencrypt-centos/do-letsencrypt-centos.md

 When you're finished, you'll be able to...

 For efficiency, security, and the ability to do everything from the command line, many servers don't use a graphical user interface (GUI).
-However, there are times when you'll want to run GUI applications on your remote servers, like when you're testing web sites in browsers or you're looking to set up a remotely accessible workstation with a full desktop environment (DE).
+Sometimes you may want to run GUI applications on your remote servers, however.

-The typical solution to interacting with a graphical interface on a remote computer running Linux or other *nix variants is Virtual Network Computing (VNC).
-Unfortunately, VNC is notoriously sluggish, insecure by default, and requires a lot of manual configuration to get up and running.
+The typical solution to interacting with a graphical interface on a remote computer running Linux  is Virtual Network Computing (VNC)., VNC connections are notioursly sluggish and can seem unresponsive on slow connections.
+Setting VNC servers up to allow encrypted remote access also requires a lot of configuration.
+X2Go was created as a solution to this problem.

+X2Go uses the nx library originally developed by NoMachine.
+Latency intensive parts of X-forwarding have worked around by creating a proxy on each side of the network connection and sending compressed updates back and forth.

 In contrast, X2Go provides several advantages:
+- X2Go doesn't require complex manual configuration.
-- Graphical Remote Desktop that is responsive and works well even over low bandwidth connections
+- Responsive Graphical Remote Desktop that works well even over low bandwidth connections
-- Instead of sending images from the remote machine to your computer like VNC, X2Go uses a modified version of the X (graphical) server and X11 protocol to minimize the amount of data exchanged between client and server.
-This gives you a near local-like desktop experience.
-The only requirement for this kind of performance is that the network distance between client and server isn't too large.
-When you ping the server from the client machine, the round-trip time should not exceed 100 milliseconds.
-Close to 50ms would be optimal, and 200ms would be acceptable but not great.
 - X2Go works with your existing SSH daemon, encrypting all traffic between the client and the server while relying on the same well-tested and secure mechanism of authentication.
-- X2Go doesn't require complex manual configuration.
-It knows how to set up the session and launch popular desktop environments like XFCE, LXDE, MATE, and others automatically.
 - Unlike VNC, X2Go sets up the environment when you log in, so you don't need to leave an X server running all the time.
-Plus, your session continues running even after you disconnect, which means that when you reconnect you'll find everything as you left it, just like on a local desktop.
 - X2Go supports multiple login sessions, desktops, and users logged in to their own separate environments.
 - Instead of a whole desktop environment, you can launch single graphical applications in X2Go, saving your local machine's resources while taking advantage of a server's more powerful resources, even leaving tasks running remotely for days at a time.